stela2502/Singularity_Tutorial/docs/index.md

 Building an Apptainer image from start to finish can be summarized in three main steps:

-1. Create a defintion file
+**1. Create a defintion file**
 Save this text in a definition file like "MyPackage.def".

 ```text
 # Which operating system should be used as a basis for this image
 bootstrap: docker